robrich/docker-hands-on-workshop/03-Volumes-as-durable-storage/start/README.md

 In most circumstances this is what we want -- we want isolated runtime environments where nothing changes and we can easily kill it off and start another.
 In this case, we want a durable data store.
 Let's experiment with volumes.

+9. Stop the docker container.
+As we build the solution, we'll launch the new image on port 3000, and we want to avoid a port conflict.

 The solution
 ------------